 Depart Madrid for another beautiful Spanish city

 Upon arrival in Barcelona, you'll take a taxi to your hotel in the historic old town.
 If you're feeling energized, get out and start sightseeing.
-Otherwise, relax and settle in your accommodations before meeting up with a private guide for an evening food tour.
+Otherwise, relax and settle in your accommodations before meeting with a private guide for an evening food tour.
 This is your chance to experience Barcelona's culinary scene with a local expert who will show you the city's best off-the-beaten-path favorites!

 Day 8: Private Tour of Barcelona & La Sagrada Familia